Top-line Growth is Likely to Be Driven by IMAC Holdings Inc. (BACK) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of IMAC Holdings Inc. (NASDAQ:BACK) dipped -0.46% to close Wednesday’s market session at $0.11, lower as compared to yesterday’s close.
-The stock price fluctuated between $0.1036 and $0.111 throughout the trading session with the volume trading being 553128 shares, which represented a significant variation when compared to the three months average volume of 1.93 million shares.
-The firm’s stock price fluctuated -2.77% within the last five trades and -9.27% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -65.36% in the last 6 months and -21.23% was subtracted to its value over the previous 3 months.
-BACK stock is trading at a margin of -5.80%, -14.09% and -51.22% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of IMAC Holdings Inc. (NASDAQ:BACK) raised 0.92% to close Monday’s market session at $0.11, higher as compared to yesterday’s close.
+The stock price fluctuated between $0.1054 and $0.1201 throughout the trading session with the volume trading being 1072991 shares, which represented a significant variation when compared to the three months average volume of 1.89 million shares.
+The firm’s stock price fluctuated -0.90% within the last five trades and 0.01% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -65.57% in the last 6 months and -17.60% was subtracted to its value over the previous 3 months.
+BACK stock is trading at a margin of -3.66%, -10.97% and -49.68% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 AI Stocks to Buy for 2023